Malcolm Slaney

 of Speech Signals (edited by Martin Cooke,

-the cochlea and higher-level processing. |
+cochlea and higher-level processing. |

 Postscript